Memory Class Reference

 Working Memory

 The working memory feature allows agents to maintain persistent information across conversations.
-When enabled, the Memory class will automatically manage XML-based working memory updates through either text stream tags or tool calls.
+When enabled, the Memory class will automatically manage working memory updates through either text stream tags or tool calls.

 There are two modes for handling working memory updates: